pkmn/ps/sim/README.md

   when used externally without these additions.
-Pokémon Showdown's internal type setup is also fairly convoluted - because of global definitions there is quite a bit of merging going on and with explicit `import` and `export` statements the TypeScript compiler better able to detect type errors. `index.ts` files have been added to each of the generations in `data/`, and the files which exist at the top level of `data/` in `smogon/pokemon-showdown` have been moved to `data/gen8`.
+Pokémon Showdown's internal type setup is also fairly convoluted - because of global definitions there is quite a bit of merging going on and with explicit `import` and `export` statements the TypeScript compiler better able to detect type errors. `index.ts` files have been added to each of the generations in `data/`.
 - **only Gens 1 - 8 are supported, no other mods**.
 Generation 8 as the `base` mod is supported as with Pokémon Showdown, but after that only the canconical `genN` mods are supported (no Stadium, Let's Go, or pet mods).
 The `Dex#mod` method will `throw` if an unsupported mod is requested.